 The best way to try out a new food product, I've found, is to use it in an egg scramble.
 This also works well if you don't know a spice and want to try it out in a recipe, cheaply and quickly.

 The Soy Chorizo squeezes out of the plastic skin easily.
 I used about a third of the 8 ounces, and added a tablespoon of oil, as soy chorizo sticks to the pan, unlike meat chorizo which has some fat and greasy bits in the mixture.

 This Soy Chorizo is already cooked, so you just need to heat it through to bring out the flavors in the chile and spice paste.
 After about three minutes of stirring, I added two eggs to scramble.

 The chorizo flavors mix well with scrambled eggs -- savory and spicy.
 It's a light breakfast, and a tasty change of pace.
 You would not eat it by itself from the package, but you could add Cacique Soy Chorizo to many dishes as a flavoring.
 I have several Mexican Chorizo dishes I've already made, just click on a name to see my recipe: Chorizo & Eggs Breakfast Tacos, Stuffed Bell Peppers, Mexi/Turkey Burger and Seafood Paella.

-So on a scale of 1 to 9, nine being best, I give Cacique Soy Chorizo a solid 9!
-I will definitely be using this product again -- especially as a light, spicy, breakfast start to my day.
+So on a scale of 1 to 9, nine being best, I give this Deal of the Day, Cacique Soy Chorizo, a tasty 9!
+I will definitely be using this product again -- especially as a light, spicy, breakfast taco start to my day.
 And check back next week for another Mexican Chorizo recipe: Sauteed Chicken and Chorizo.